 Operators who understand the concepts behind how a DAF works are better equipped to operate and maintain a DAF system efficiently.
 Operating a DAF system at its peak potential can substantially reduce costs related to the solids separation process.
 It can also produce cleaner effluent and thicker solids, which means less processing is required downstream.

-Participants should have some experience in wastewater operations and a basic understanding of chemistry and mathematics.
-The module is designed for classroom participation and incorporates individual and group activities throughout the two-day course.
+The module is designed for classroom participation and incorporates individual and group activities throughout the course.

 Dates & Locations